junwatu/griddb-podcast-creator/blogs/README.md

 ### Storing Data to GridDB Cloud

-The column data for the GridDB database is simple:
+The column data or schema for the GridDB database is simple:

 ```ts
 export interface GridDBData {